 Residents of Puerto Rico: You must download, print and complete the entire application and send it to: Global Insurance Agency, Inc., P.O.
 Box 9023918, San Juan, Puerto Rico 00902-3918.

-IMPORTANT NOTICE: HOW NEW YORK LIFE OBTAINS INFORMATION AND UNDERWRITES YOUR REQUEST FOR GROUP TERM LIFE INSURANCE
+IMPORTANT NOTICE: HOW NEW YORK LIFE OBTAINS INFORMATION AND UNDERWRITES YOUR REQUEST FOR GROUP PROFESSIONAL OVERHEAD EXPENSE DISABILITY INSURANCE

 In this notice, references to “you” and “your” include any person proposed for insurance.
 Information regarding insurability will be treated as confidential.
 In considering whether the person(s) in your request for insurance qualify for insurance, we will rely on the medical information you provide, and on the information you AUTHORIZE us to obtain from your physician, other medical practitioners and facilities, other insurance companies to which you have applied for insurance and MIB, Inc. (“MIB”).
 MIB is a not-for-profit organization of insurance companies, which operates an information exchange on behalf of its members.
 If you apply for life or health insurance coverage or a claim for benefits is submitted to an MIB member company, medical or non-medical information may be given to MIB and such information may then be furnished by MIB, upon request, to a member company.